 What exactly will you clean?

-We currently clean homes, offices, studios, a school, a museum, and a factory.
+Probably anything.
+We currently clean homes, offices, studios, a school, construction sites, a museum, a church and a factory.
 For a list of what we clean inside homes, see "Services" in the main menu.

 How can I pay?

-We accept credit and debit cards, checks, cash and bank transfers.
+We accept credit and debit cards, checks, cash and Venmo.
 In order to keep costs down, we ask that you pay ahead of time or by the end of our cleaning time.

-If you will not be home and will leave a check for us to pick up in your home, please let us know in advance.
+If you will not be home and will leave a check or cash for us to pick up in your home, please let us know in advance.